jere-mie/easy-masm/README.md

 ### For Linux/MacOS Users
 1. Install Wine on your computer
+2. Run `chmod 0777 run.sh` in the terminal to make "run.sh" executable
-2. Follow the same steps as Windows users with the following exception: when running your program in step 3, instead of running `run source`, type `./run.sh source` (the run.sh file must be used instead of the run.bat file)
+3. Follow the same steps as Windows users with the following exception: when running your program in step 3, instead of running `run source`, type `./run.sh source` (the run.sh file must be used instead of the run.bat file)

 ### Credits
 This guide could not have been made without direct/indirect help from the following: